 The Marvel team of academics

 You will be taught by the finest academics such as microbe loving Dr Claire Hughes who undergoes research in the minuscule parts of the oceans.
 By being taught by these amazing people you will occasionally learn about their research and read papers published by them!
-The department is so friendly.
+The staff are so friendly.
 So, don’t be nervous putting your hand up in class or talking to them regarding study work or not; they are always on hand.
 Sit back, relax and enjoy the mesmerising images of marine life 🐟 or wildlife in Africa to remote locations such as Antarctica 🚢.

 Breaking Bad chemical style… (not literally) 👩🔬

-Part of being in the department gives you access to modern-day facilities and high-quality technology.
+Part of being in the Environment gives you access to modern-day facilities and high-quality technology.
 Working in the labs initially can be quite daunting.
 However, our very own chirpy Deb Sharpe (lab technician) will guide you in the best and safest way possible.
 You always receive clear and concise instructions on whatever you do.
 If you are unsure there are plenty of demonstrators about you can seek help from.

 Throughout your years at York, you will work more confidently in becoming more independent in the lab.
 You’ll use intricate equipment for cool projects such as knowing what lurks in one of Europe’s largest plastic-bottomed lakes located right in the heart of our campus! 🌊